gbif/hp-gb32/programme.md

 [Pre-registration](/registration) is required for all GB32 events.

-If you wish to attend the Living Data 2025 conference, please register at the official conference website at [Living Data 2025 conference](https://www.livingdata2025.com/).
+If you wish to attend the Living Data 2025 conference, please register at the official conference website at <a href="https://www.livingdata2025.com/" target="_blank">Living Data 2025 Conference</a>.